bespinian/blog/content/posts/kubernetes-chargeback.md

 You may encounter namespaces that contain resources that should be attributed to different cost centers or organizational units.
 This is generally discouraged and where possible should be changed.

 However, there are good reasons for shared namespaces.
 A few teams may run infrastructure together supporting their development process, such as build servers or artifact management repositories.
 This practice allows them to synergize the management of these components.
-Some of these components use a lot of resources regardless of load and sharing them reduces the cost on the whole organization.
+Some of these components use a lot of resources regardless of load, and sharing them reduces the cost on the whole organization.
 While there are many options to split the cost (new cost centers, defining a split using annotations on the namespace), just billing to one of the cost centers is recommended, unless these shared namespaces turn out to be a major cost driver in your cluster.

 In some cases, shared namespace may also highlight a rigid cost center structure or slow and complicated processes around it or the creation of namespaces, causing namespaces to be shared or even reused instead of decommissioned.
 Simplifying these tasks could reduce the desire to create shared namespaces or reuse them.